Blackwells Capital Issues Lett - GuruFocus.com

 If you have already voted on the Company’s proxy card, you have every right to change your vote by (i) signing, dating and returning a later dated WHITE Universal Proxy Card, (ii) voting via the Internet, by following the instructions on the WHITE Universal Proxy Card or (iii) voting virtually at the Annual Meeting.

-We thank our fellow shareholders for their support and look forward to finally putting an end to the ongoing value destruction at RTL.
+We thank our fellow shareholders for their support and look forward to finally putting an end to the ongoing value destruction at GNL.

 Sincerely,